Riverside Domestic Violence Attorney

 Do I Need a Lawyer for a Domestic Violence Case?

 Being the victim of domestic abuse is a harrowing ordeal, and attempting to deal with the particulars involved in amassing evidence, preparing your case, and filing for a protective order can exacerbate the trauma.
 In addition, without the proper legal background, it is possible to commit errors in the process, causing delays that could put the person’s safety at risk.
 With the help of an experienced attorney, it is far easier to overcome the obstacles associated with a restraining order.
-The legal team at the Law Offices of Catherine A. Schwartz has extensive experience handling such cases and can do so with tact and professionalism, ensuring that our clients are not forced to endure additional, unnecessary distress throughout the legal proceedings.
+The legal team at the Law Offices of Schwartz & Godbey has extensive experience handling such cases and can do so with tact and professionalism, ensuring that our clients are not forced to endure additional, unnecessary distress throughout the legal proceedings.

 What Are the Consequences of a Domestic Violence Charge in California?